-1966: Brian Wilson released his debut solo single “Caroline, No,” the first solo record released by a member of the Beach Boys.
+1966: Brian Wilson released “Caroline, No,” his debut solo single and the first solo record released by a member of the Beach Boys.
 Written by Wilson and Tony Asher, it reached #32 on Billboard Hot 100 and appeared two months later as the final track on the Beach Boys album “Pet Sounds.”

 1966: The Who released “A Legal Matter,” the second single from their debut album, My Generation, in the UK.
 It was the first record by the band to feature guitarist Pete Townshend on lead vocals rather than Roger Daltrey.
 It was later issued in the US in August.